johnbrc/MPD-Distribution/content/modules/MPD-M4/MPD-M4.md

 Paul also compares the apostolic missionary role to that of a *skilful architect and master builder, laying a Messianic foundation*.[^cf32] Architects and master-builders are responsible for both designing buildings and supervising the completion of the construction, following which they hand over responsibility for the building to others.

--	Apostolic missionary teams cross geographical and cultural boundaries in order to pioneer the formation and establishment of [pastoral, evangelistic communities][pastoral, evangelistic community] and messianic [teaching and training centres]---particularly amongst people and places where there are no gospel communities.
+-	Apostolic missionary teams cross geographical and cultural boundaries in order to pioneer the formation and establishment of [pastoral, evangelistic communities][pastoral, evangelistic community] and messianic [teaching and training centres]—particularly amongst people and places where there are no gospel communities.

 -	In these ways, apostolic missionaries lay a messianic foundation amongst ethnic people groups, or within a particular geographical region.
 Because they are laying a foundation upon which others will build, the quality of their work is crucial to the future of messianic community in those places.